How to Write an Argumentative Essay: Everything Students Need to Know

 Final Thoughts

-• Keep each paragraph focused on one point
+• Keep each paragraph focused on one idea.

-• Include a counterargument and address it respectfully
+• Include a counterargument and respond to it fairly.

-• End with a conclusion that doesn’t just repeat
+• Wrap it up with a conclusion that adds value.

-• Take time to revise everything you wrote
+• Always take time to revise and improve.

 FAQs